What is the Best Wine Fermentation Temperature (and How to Control it)

 A glycol chiller system is a refrigeration unit that works by cooling a tank of propylene glycol which is then pumped through a circuit of tubing connected to its input and output components.

-How Does a Winery Chiller Regulate the Fermentation Temperature?
+How a Winery Chiller Regulates the Fermentation Temperature

 When chilled glycol is used as a coolant, it can be very effective in reducing the temperature at which fermentation occurs.
 However, there is still a tendency for the heat exchange process to overcool the fermenting wine, if left unchecked.
 This scenario is undesirable, as very low temperatures may shut down the process entirely.